matuteiglesias/journal/content/Business/2025-02-04_Developed_AI-Powered_Political_Consultancy_Framewo.md

 ### Achievements
 - Established a comprehensive framework for [[AI]]-powered political consultancy and intelligence.
 - Developed strategic business models and workflows for political consulting.
-- Enhanced organizational efficiency through directory and README [[automation]].
+- Enhanced organizational efficiency through directory and README automation.

 ### Pending Tasks
 - Implementation of the proposed business models and workflows.